crdcamp/HindSite/README.md

 Let's move on to how the Cholesky Decomposition works.
 Then we can have a better understanding of how to replace it.

-#### Understanding a Cholesky Decomposition
+#### Verifying PyQuant's Cholesky Decomposition
 To reiterate from the [Cholesky Decomposition source](https://www.statlect.com/matrix-algebra/Cholesky-decomposition):

-"A square matrix is said to have a Cholesky decomposition if it can be written as the product of a lower triangular matrix and its transpose (conjugate transpose in the complex case); the lower triangular matrix is required to have strictly positive real entries on its main diagonal."
+"A square matrix is said to have a Cholesky decomposition if it can be written as the **product of a lower triangular matrix and its transpose** (conjugate transpose in the complex case); the **lower triangular matrix is required to have strictly positive real entries on its main diagonal**."

 This definition makes more sense now.
 Let's also revisit the example from earlier.